Activating Impact winners 2013 – Wendy Nicholson and team

 In 2013 BBSRC launched the new Activating Impact competition to acknowledge and celebrate successful Knowledge Exchange and Commercialisation (KEC) teams making an essential contribution to delivering impact from excellent bioscience research.
-As part of the Fostering Innovation event, the award was won by Dr Wendy Nicholson’s team at the University of Edinburgh and The Roslin Institute, and was announced alongside the established Innovator of the Year competition, which was won by Ryan Donnelly , Anna Hine and Paul Mertens in 2013.
+As part of the Fostering Innovation event, the award was won by Dr Wendy Nicholson’s team at the University of Edinburgh and The Roslin Institute, and was announced alongside the established Innovator of the Year competition, which was won by Innovators 2013 part two – Ryan Donnelly , Innovators 2013 part one – Anna Hine and Innovators 2013 part three – Peter Mertens and team tackle bluetongue disease in 2013.

 How does it feel to win?

 It never gets tiring to be congratulated!
 It was quite shocking to be honest, we were really really chuffed.
 I felt quite stressed representing the whole team rather than just myself, and we weren't expecting to win.

 We picked three activities and we also picked a thematic area to run them in – infectious diseases.

 First, to identify some technology scouts and by that we mean people who will identify and flush out areas of activity and innovation.
 Normally that would be the business development staff who are embedded in the school, but we did think it would be interesting to try with post-docs active in research areas.
 A lot of these post-docs are trying to get permanent positions and many of them are not going to manage it, so it does open up some experience for them to work more on the impact side and see if they like it.
 So we'll identify a small number and give them some internal training and if they're really keen some external formal training.

 And what else?